Neil McCormick: Career

-His memoir of an unsuccessful career in the music business, I Was Bono’s Doppelgänger (retitled Killing Bono in the US) was published in 2004.
+McCormick's memoir of an unsuccessful career in the music business, I Was Bono’s Doppelgänger (retitled Killing Bono in the US) was published in 2004.
 Elton John called it "the best book I have ever read about trying to make it in the music business."
 It has been translated into several languages.
 A 2011 film of Killing Bono starred Ben Barnes as McCormick and Martin McCann as Bono.

-McCormick was ghostwriter of U2 by U2, the band’s bestselling 2006 autobiography.
+McCormick was the ghostwriter of U2 by U2, the band's bestselling 2006 autobiography.

-His first novel, #Zero, was published in 2019.
+McCormick's first novel, #Zero, was published in 2019.
 To accompany the book, he released an album of tracks from the book's fictional musicians.